CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_4.rst

       :answer_d: Memory
       :correct: b
       :feedback_a: Incorrect.
 The internet is the global system of connected computer networks.
       :feedback_b: Correct.
-A network is a grouping of multiple systems.
+A network is a group of multiple systems.
       :feedback_c: Incorrect.
-A model represents entities and the relationships between them.
+A model represents the relationship between elements or objects.
       :feedback_d: Incorrect.
 Memory is the storing of information.